chocolateboy/nunjucks-parser/README.md

 An enhanced version of [`renderString`](#renderstring) which returns the template's dependencies as well as its rendered content.

-Each dependency object contains the following fields:

-- name: the dependency's name as it appears in the source
-- parent: the resolved path of the dependency's parent file or URI, or null if it doesn't have one
-- path: the dependency's absolute path or URI

-The following options are supported:

-- data (Object): an optional value to expose as the template's "context"
+In addition to the options supported by [`parseFile`](#parsefile), `parseString` also supports the following options:

-- path (string): an optional absolute path/URI for the template: used to resolve relative paths and for error reporting
+- path (string): the optional absolute path/URI of the template: used to resolve relative paths and for error reporting

 ## renderFile